Living in Vietnam?

 While life in Vietnam is generally safe, there are various widespread infectious diseases and health threats.
 Hepatitis A and B are a big problem, especially in the countryside, where hygiene standards may not always be on par with those in the cities.
-Typhoid fever, dengue fever and malaria are also still extremely common.
+Typhoid fever, dengue fever, and malaria are also still extremely common.
+You should also be aware of the Zika virus, chickenpox outbreaks, and even rabies in rural areas.
+There are also cases of acute watery diarrhea and cholera.
 Make sure to talk to your doctor and get the necessary vaccinations, so you can enjoy your new life in Vietnam with few worries.

 Many Vietnamese people also have to deal with the effects of the biological warfare waged during the Vietnam War.
 The biological weapon Agent Orange was widely used and did not only ravage much of the country’s agriculture, but it also corrupted the landscape, thus impacting the food chain and ultimately the human body.
 Today, it still leads to miscarriages and to children being born with physical disabilities.